 - Type of contract.
 Information regarding contract types is noted below the video.
 Take your time familiarizing yourself with this information.

 - It is around this location in the announcement that you’ll see the order number and/or the contract number.
 These numbers are helpful when trying to search for more information on the contract.
-Sometimes one should search using a reliable engine such as DuckDuckGo, or one can search DOD’s contract announcement site.
+Sometimes one should search using a reliable engine, or one can search DOD’s contract announcement site.

 - The meat of the contract announcement usually involves details of the good or service being purchased.
 Sometimes this is vague, sometimes specific.
 Here you’ll see a few examples.

 - Next you’ll see the location of work and the expected date of completion.
 It is common for a product to be worked on in multiple locations.
 Bigger ticket items are spread across congressional districts.